-Wrongly driving in the carpool lane in Nevada is a misdemeanor carrying at least a $250 fine.
+Wrongly driving in the carpool lane in Nevada is a civil infraction (not a misdemeanor) carrying at least a $250 civil penalty.
 In the city of Las Vegas, the fine is $352.4

 4. Can I get a carpool charge reduced to a non-moving violation in Las Vegas, Nevada?

 Unless the defendant has a long history of traffic violations, most carpool charges can be lessened to an illegal non-moving violation or non-moving violation.
 Non-moving violations carry no demerit points.

 5. How many points will a carpool charge put on my driver’s license in Nevada?

 Driving illegally in an HOV lane in Nevada carries four (4) demerit points.
 A demerit point remains on a person Nevada driver’s licenses for one (1) year.
 If a person gets twelve (12) or more demerit points in a year, the Nevada DMV will suspend the license for six (6) months.5